-The proposed development would not cause any unacceptable adverse effects on the Carmarthenshire landscape as the unit has been carefully sited and designed to minimise the impact on the landscape as detailed in the LVIA.
+The proposed development would not cause any unacceptable adverse effects on the Carmarthenshire landscape as the unit has been carefully sited and designed to minimise the impact on the landscape and has been grouped with existing buildings.
 The building has been designed to be Juniper Green to assist with the integration of the development into the landscape.